testfairy/docs/docs/04_iOS_SDK/02_Identifying_Your_Users.md

 ### Notes

-1. `setUserId:` may be called many times, but only values used in the first call will be sent.
+1. `setUserId:` may be called many times.
 2. You may call `setUserId` before or after `begin`.
-3. `setCorrelationId` and `identify` are deprecated.